-Math and English coaches and Teachers on Special Assignment (TOSAs) in both math and English have been providing support since 2014/15.
+Math and English coaches and Teachers on Special Assignment (TOSAs) in math and English and science have been providing support since 2014/15.
+In the fall of 2021, more TOSA's were appointed for support in the district, including Social Science, CTE, VAPA and Agriculture.
 In math, teachers at different schools use release time to meet, review instruction, and receive training.
 During the 2017/18 school year teacher leaders worked closely with consultants providing focused professional development on a different topic each month.
 A technology mentor teacher was identified and given release time starting in 2014/15.
 In 2018/19, a tech coach was hired along with a teacher representative for most of our content areas (Digital Literacy Team).
-The digital literacy team will continue to support content specific departments into the 2019/20 school year.
+The digital literacy team will continue to support content specific departments into the 2020-2021 school year.
 This is incredibly valuable given all students received Chromebooks in February, 2017 and staff and students use their device as an academic resource to support instruction.
 This support has grown to a monthly newsletter, application training specific to the appropriate department and lunch meetings to support competencies.
+FUHS continues to provide digital literacy coaches in all subject areas for the 2021-2022 school year.